Minutes

 COUNCIL COMMENT/OTHER:

 ADJOURNMENT: Cm.
-Heartburg moved to adjourn the meeting at 8:00AM, motion was seconded by Cm.
-Zenner, motion carried.
+Zenner moved to adjourn the meeting at 7:04PM, motion was duly seconded by Cm.
+Heartburg, motion carried.

 Other/Upcoming Events:

-Upcoming Council Meetings: September 8th at 7AM and October 14th at 5:30PM
+Upcoming Council Meetings: December 8th and January 12th at 5:30PM

 Tyler R. Nelson, Mayor Rhonda J. Schmidt, Clerk- Treasurer